14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Driving time: ~2-3 hours

-DAY 10: Second Day in Los Angeles
+DAY 10: Two Days in Los Angeles

 Accommodation: Airbnb near Beverly Hills